Topaze (play)

-Topaze is a 1928 play in four acts by the French writer Marcel Pagnol.
+Topaze is a 1928 comedy play in four acts by the French writer Marcel Pagnol.
 It tells the story of a modest school teacher who is fired for being too honest and decides to become a dishonest businessman.
 The play premiered on 9 October 1928 at the Théâtre des Variétés.
 It was performed on Broadway in 1930 with Frank Morgan in the title role.

 Summary

 Act 1

 Topaze is a teacher at a boarding school, deeply in love with his fellow teacher Ernestine.
 Ernestine, the daughter of the school principal Mr. Muche, takes advantage of him, making him do her paperwork and watch her students, but Topaze naively takes this to be a mark of affection and asks his friend Tamise, another teacher, to quietly see if Mr. Muche would let Ernestine marry.
 In the meantime, a young woman named Suzy Courtois arrives; she is the aunt of a private student of Topaze and intends to enroll the child at the school, but she changes her mind after visiting.

 Topaze is asked to change the report card of a wealthy student to improve the student's grades, as the student is the son of a baroness.
 Truthful Topaze refuses despite M. Muche's insistences, making the principal angry.
 Tamise unwittingly reveals Topaze's intent to marry Ernestine.
 This is the last straw for Mr. Muche and he fires Topaze.